 Advanced Persistent Threats

 APT is a complex computer network attack.
 The attack starts with targeting specific organizations and people and trying to get them to unknowingly give access to the cybercriminals.
-In APT attacks a cybercriminal or a cybercriminal group gains access to a network without authorization and manages to go unnoticed for a lengthty period.
+In APT attacks a cybercriminal or a cybercriminal group gains access to a network without authorization and manages to go unnoticed for a lengthy period.
 The cybercriminal first gains entry.
-This can happen via an email or a file, such as a csv or an excel file.
+This can happen via an email or a file, such as a CSV or an excel file.
 The entry can also be gained through a network or a file.
-In this attack, a malware is inserted into an organizations network.
+In this attack, malware is inserted into an organization’s network.
 Once the cybercriminal has compromised a system and accessed the target’s network, they will then utilize additional tools in order to fulfill their objective.

 The malware inserted into the target’s network is likely to create additional points of compromise.
 This is in the event that the initial point of compromise is closed, but the cybercriminals are able to continue with their attack.
 The malware can seek additional vulnerabilities and additional network access.
 Once the network access is sufficient for the cybercriminals, the cybercriminals gather target data.
 This includes data such as passwords and account names, after which the cybercriminals are able to access the data.
 The malware will collect data and extract it off the network so that it is in full control of the cybercriminal.
-Evidence of the APR attack will then be removed so that the target will not recognize an attack has taken place.
+Evidence of the APR attack will then be removed so that the target will not recognize an attack that has taken place.
 The cyber-attackers can lay dormant until next time they want to continue with another data breach attack.

 Corporate financial scams can play out in a variety of ways, ranging in complexity.
 Fraudulent invoices are the most common form, where an organization receives faked invoices for services delivered.
 While most finance departments are well aware of these attempts, the email attachments which potentially contain malware are often opened without thought, opening an attack vector for follow up.